What Are the Most Common Causes of Bicycle Accidents?

 - Speeding

-- Unsafe or unlawful merging/passing
+- Unsafe or unlawful merging or passing

-Who Is Liable for a Bike Accident?
+Who Is Liable for a Bicycle Accident?

 Because Louisiana is an at-fault state, you will need to prove that another person or party was at fault for the accident if you wish to recover compensation for your damages.
 By proving fault, you can establish who is liable for your economic and non-economic losses.